 Buy to let vs residential mortgage: What's the difference?

-In this guide, we've outlined the key differences between these mortgage types.
+In this guide, we've outlined the key differences between these mortgage types, and answer your burning questions around how buy to let mortgages work.

 In this guide

 A residential mortgage, or buy-to-live mortgage, is a loan you get from a mortgage lender to buy a home which you are going to live in.
-A buy-to-let mortgage is a loan you get from a mortgage lender to purchase a property which you are going to let, or rent out, to other people to live there.
+In comparison, a buy to let mortgage is a loan you get from a mortgage lender to purchase a property which you are going to let, or rent out, to other people to live there.
+This is why buy to let mortgages are the type of mortgages landlords get when they purchase a property they want to rent out to tenants.

 To minimise the risk of void periods (when the property is unoccupied), lenders will also look at how much demand there is for similar properties in your area.